 HOW TO VENTILATE YOUR GROW TENT?

-FLOW RATES FOR EXTRACTORS AND FILTERS?
+WHAT ARE THE FLOW RATES FOR THE EXTRACTORS AND FILTERS?

-The capacity in m3/h (cfm) indicated on the extractors are measured without a filter and without external constraints (in the open air).
+The capacities in m3/h (cfm) indicated on the extractors are measured without filter and without external stress (in the open air).
 A filter with a capacity at least equal to that of the extractor must be used.
-Using a filter will reduce the extractor’s flow by 30%, up to 50% when it is old.
-Using a passive “DUCTING FLANGE – LIGHT BAFFLE” intake on a Secret Jardin grow tent will reduce the flow by 40%.
-Example for a DS120 120cmx120cm: 350m3/h without filter, for a flow of 275m3/h with a filter and 160m3/h in the tent with a filter & light baffle : The air is renewed every 1 to 2 minutes, depending on the filter’s condition (160m3/h / 60 min / 2.
-9m3 = 0.9 times per min).
+The use of a filter reduces the flow rate of the extractor by 30%, up to 50% when it is old.
+Using a passive “DUCTING FLANGE – LIGHT BAFFLE” intake on a Secret Jardin grow tent will reduce the flow rate by 40%.
+Example for a DS120 120cmx120cm: 350m3/h without a filter, for a flow rate of 275m3/h with a filter and 160m3/h in the tent with a filter and a light baffle : The air is changed every 1-2 minutes, depending on the condition of the filter (160m3/h / 60 min / 2.
+9m3 = 0.9 times per minute).

-We offer three ventilation levels. « The air in the tent is renewed every ? ”
+We propose three levels of ventilation.
+“The air in the tent is renewed every ? ”

 WHEN IT’S TOO HOT?

-• Cool the incoming air or connect a duct to a cooler location.
+– Cool the incoming air or connect a duct to a cooler location.

-• Add an “extractor” that blows air into your tent.
+– Add an “extractor” that blows air into your tent.

 SPACE BOOSTER OR INTRACTION?